mortolian/iac-ansible/README.md

 Anyone can contribute by submitting a pull request and you are welcome to use the repo in any way you like.

+### Some Todos

+- Find a way to automate Ansible tasks from a trusted host and user.
+- Create an inventory template file for a single host.
+Have all the inventory options available and uncomment only the ones you need.
+- Create a playbook template to make adding more playbooks simpler.
+- Continuesly add more playbooks.